- Life & Money

 Budgeting step 2: Add up what you spend on fixed expenses

-These are the bills and expenses that you plan for — the things you need on a regular basis.
+These are the bills and expenses that you plan for—the things you need on a regular basis.
 They include essential costs that don’t already come out of your paycheck, like your mortgage or rent, car payment, utilities, cell phone bill or day care.
 This can also include things like what you spend to feed your family each month.
 These are basically the non-negotiable expenses that keep your life running.

 Budgeting step 3: Add up what you spend on non-monthly costs

-One part of a budget that individuals typically don’t account for are irregular, non-monthly payments.
+It’s not uncommon to forget about irregular, non-monthly payments.
 Because these types of costs can fall off your radar until right before they’re due, it’s important to account for them in your budget.

 So how do you do that?
 Add up what you spend every year on things like quarterly taxes, auto registration fees, annual insurance premiums, school tuition and travel.
 What you spend on gifts for holidays, weddings, birthdays, etc., can also fit in this category.